gazpachu/joanmira/pages/blog/2018-02-05---migrate-from-ghostjs-to-gatsbyjs/index.md

 A new concept I learned with Gatsby is the `front matter`.
 The front matter is the first section of a book and is generally the shortest; it is also sometimes called the prelims, or preliminary matter.
 In Gatsby and also in the static site generators world, the frontmatter is the data at the top of the markdown files that are going to be like its metadata`.
 So it will contain the name of the featured image, the category the post belongs to, the slug, date, etc. The structure is open, so you can decide what data you want to use.

-In my case, because the posts folders already contain the post date and the slug, I decided not to include them again in the front matter.
+In my case, because the post folders already contain the post date and the slug, I decided not to include them again in the front matter.
 For blog posts, I decided to store only the category, title and cover image.

 This part of choosing which metadata to use in all blog posts is quite important, as every markdown file will have to contain these values, so think well about what you need.
 You can always use the `search in all files` feature of your text editor to rename stuff, but it's not ideal to keep doing that...

-After the blog posts from Ghost were imported into Gatsby, I've realized that I had to format a bit the `frontmatter`, so this, together with fixing image URLs, cleaning up markup and improving some articles, will take a considerable amount of time, depending on how many posts you have in your website.
+After the blog posts from Ghost were imported into Gatsby, I realized that I had to format a bit the `frontmatter`, so this, together with fixing image URLs, cleaning up markup and improving some articles, will take a considerable amount of time, depending on how many posts you have in your website.

 ### Adding new features